yast/yast.github.io/_posts/2022-01-18-announcing-d-installer.md

 * **Reusability:** YaST contains a lot of helpful logic that would be available to other tools.
-* **Better integration:** It should be easier to integrate pieces of YaST in your own workflows by providing a D-Bus interface,
+* **Better integration:** It should be easier to integrate pieces of YaST in your own workflows by providing a D-Bus interface.
 * **Multi-language:** Eventually, using D-Bus might allow us to use other programming languages.
 * **Contributors:** We expect more people to contribute to the project by